Tragedy Assistance Program for Survivors: History

 TAPS was founded in the wake of a military tragedy, after eight soldiers were killed in a C-12 plane crash in Alaska in November 1992.
 Among the grieving family members was Bonnie Carroll, the military widow of Army Brigadier General Tom Carroll.
 At the time there was no national emotional support network for the families of America's fallen heroes.
 The families therefore found support amongst each other then, often right at the comfort of their own kitchen tables.

 After conducting two years of research examining the resources available to support bereaved military families and benchmarking best practices at other peer-based support organizations, Carroll founded TAPS in 1994 and still serves as its president and on its board of directors.

-By September 2001, TAPS grief and peer support programming was already well established and trusted by senior leadership when the need for such services by military families would become perhaps the most critical and the United States entered into what would become its longest war.
-In the immediate aftermath of the 9/11 attacks, the Tragedy Assistance Program for Survivors stepped forward to provide critical support and care as part of the Pentagon Family Assistance Center.
-They were uniquely positioned to provide compassionate peer support and understanding to surviving family members.
+By September 2001, the Tragedy Assistance Program for Survivors (TAPS) had established grief and peer support programs recognized by military leadership.
+Following the 9/11 attacks, as the United States entered prolonged military conflict, TAPS integrated into the Pentagon Family Assistance Center to offer peer-based emotional support to affected military families.

 The impacts of two decades of persistent security threats and conflict have meant a stark increase in training, combat, suicide, and illness deaths across the military services and in our veteran population.
 In recognition of both TAPS continued commitment to provide quality compassionate care for the growing group of bereaved military family members in this post 9/11 era and Carroll's decades of selfless work on behalf of all families of the fallen, President Barack Obama awarded the Presidential Medal of Freedom to TAPS President and Founder, Bonnie Carroll in 2015.
 Carroll accepted this award on behalf of the entire TAPS Family.

 Mission

 TAPS mission is caring for the families of America's fallen heroes.
 They do so by providing comfort, care and resources to all those grieving the death of a military loved one.
-Since 1994, TAPS has provided comfort and hope 24/7 through a national peer support network and connection to grief resources, all at no cost to surviving families and loved ones.
+Since 1994, TAPS has provided at no cost, a support network and connection to grief resources to surviving families and loved ones.

 On average, TAPS reaches new survivors within days of a casualty notification.

 TAPS was designed to complement services offered by other organizations, the military, or the government.
 They operate under Memorandums of Understanding (MOU) with the military service components, the Department of Veterans Affairs, and contractor assets with the Department of State to ensure the continuity of care for families following casualty assistance.
 TAPS collaborates with both the Executive and Legislative Branches of government to advocate for care and benefits for survivors of military loss.